ethereum/ethereum-org-website/src/content/developers/docs/consensus-mechanisms/pow/mining/index.md

 Mining is the process of creating a block of transactions to be added to the Ethereum blockchain.

+The word mining originates in the context of the gold analogy for crypto currencies.
+Gold or precious metals are scarce, so are digital tokens, and the only way to increase the total volume is through mining.
+This is appropriate to the extent that in Ethereum too, the only mode of issuance post launch is via mining.
+Unlike these examples however, mining is also the way to secure the network by creating, verifying, publishing and propagating blocks in the blockchain.

+Mining ether = Securing the Network = Verifying Computation

 Ethereum, like Bitcoin, currently uses a [proof-of-work (PoW)](/developers/docs/consensus-mechanisms/pow/) consensus mechanism.
 Mining is the lifeblood of proof-of-work.
 Ethereum miners - computers running software - using their time and computation power to process transactions and produce blocks.
+The Ethereum blockchain is in many ways similar to the Bitcoin blockchain, although it does have some differences.
+The main difference between Ethereum and Bitcoin with regard to the blockchain architecture is that, unlike Bitcoin, Ethereum blocks contain a copy of both the transaction list and the most recent state (the root hash of the merkle patricia trie encoding the state to be more precise).
+Aside from that, two other values, the block number and the difficulty, are also stored in the block.

 <InfoBanner emoji=":wave:">
    Proof-of-stake will replace mining and proof-of-work over the next year.
 You can start staking your ETH today. <a href="/staking/">More on staking</a>